koskei/starter-academic/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Recentlllllllly Postsed" subtitle = ""

-author = "Guanlan Xu, Walter Vispoel" collection = talk type = "Poster"
+title = "Using Data Augmentation to Improve IRT-3PL Calibrations with Small Samples" author = "Guanlan Xu, Walter Vispoel" collection = talk type = "Poster"